 [Walking to the climber's parking lot]

-We ended up driving to Jasper before I could connect with Hanneke and she informed us that Ferenc had been taken by ambulance to Edmonton.
-We were more concerned now that his health had been seriously compromised and we realized that it was a very good thing we called for help.
-It was a long ride home with lots of good conversation and big future climbing plans from Jasper.
+We ended up driving to Jasper before I could connect with Hanneke via cell phone, and she informed us that Ferenc had been taken by ambulance to Edmonton.
+We were more concerned now that his health had been seriously compromised and we realized that it was a very good thing we called for help when we did.
+It was a long ride home with lots of good conversation and big future climbing plans.

 A week later as I write this, Ferenc is still recovering.
 He is probably going to be fine but there was some confusion with the doctors over what he exactly suffered from.
 It seems obvious to us that it was HAPE but the doctors also found some evidence of pneumonia - which doesn't really have anything to do with HAPE.
 In the end I guess it doesn't really matter, what happened, happened and we all learned from it.